electron/electron/docs-translations/th-TH/tutorial/about.md

 When a new version of Node.js is released, Electron usually waits about a month before upgrading in order to bring in a more stable version.

-In Electron, Node.js and Chromium share a single V8 instance—usually the version that Chromium is using.
+ใน Electron, Node.js and Chromium share a single V8 instance—usually the version that Chromium is using.
 Most of the time this _just works_ but sometimes it means patching Node.js.

 ### Versioning